Keto Fried Eggplant with Pork Panko

 Keto fried eggplant can be a side dish, an appetizer or the start of keto eggplant parmesan like I made here.

 It’s a simple recipe, using Pork Panko (amazon) (my favorite keto friendly ingredient), but there are few things you have to keep in mind.
+You can find jars of Pork Panko at Costco now at a very reasonable price.

 Fried eggplant is the kind of side or appetizer that will disappear in moments.
 I hosted a brunch last year and my mom brought her eggplant.
 It was the only dish completely gone and gone fast!